 Take Hannibal, the swan who killed 15 other swans and injured dozens more on the grounds of Pembroke Castle in Wales.
 Hannibal bit his victims, beat them with his wings, broke their toes, and held their heads underwater until they drowned.
 After each brutal attack, Hannibal would parade in front of his kill, displaying the carnage for his wife—Mrs. Hannibal—and cygnet.

-And then there’s Mr. Asbo, the swan that terrorized rowers on the River Cam for years.
-Mr. Asbo (short for “Anti-Social Behaviour Orders”) regularly attacked and even capsized small boats before turning his aggression on larger vessels.
-Eventually, even the RSPCA agreed that Mr. Asbo was “out of control” and got a license to relocate the pair to another county.
+And then there's Mr. Asbo, the swan that terrorized rowers on the River Cam in Cambridge for years.
+Mr. Asbo (short for "Anti-Social Behaviour Orders") regularly attacked and even capsized small boats before turning his aggression on larger vessels.
+Eventually, even the Royal Society for the Prevention of Cruelty to Animals (RSPCA) agreed that Mr. Asbo was "out of control" and got a license to relocate him and his mate to another county.
 One year later, a young male swan appeared in the same spot and started threatening people.
 Locals named the cocky newcomer Asboy, after his father.

 Each year, the humble hippopotamus kills more people than lions, tigers, or bears.
 Or sharks, for that matter.
-(In the hippo’s defense, humans kill quite a lot of hippopotamuses.
+(In the hippo's defense, humans kill quite a lot of hippopotamuses.
 This is not cool.)
-They’re intensely aggressive, which is a dangerous quality in animals that can reach 17 feet long and 10,000 pounds.
-They’re not slow, either: They can reach speeds of up to 30 miles per hour on land, outpacing even Usain Bolt.
-They go after each other, after humans, after crocodiles, and even after boats and jeeps, flipping the crafts and attacking the inhabitants.
-From time to time, some guy will decide that Hippo Rules (i.e. Hippos Are Not for Hugging) don’t apply to him.
-This never ends well.
-Don’t be that guy.
+They're intensely aggressive, which is a dangerous quality in an animal that can reach 17 feet long and 10,000 pounds.
+They're not slow, either: They can reach speeds of up to 30 miles per hour on land, outpacing even Olympian Usain Bolt.
+They go after each other, after humans, after crocodiles, and even after boats and cars, flipping the crafts and attacking the inhabitants.
+From time to time, someone will try to tame a hippo and keep it as a pet.
+This does not end well.
+Do not try this.